Finding a Top Financial Advisor Firm in Denton, Texas

 Grunden Financial Advisory

-Grunden Financial Advisory, Denton's top-rated firm, is a fee-based financial services company serving individuals, high-net-worth individuals, trusts, pensions and profit-sharing plans.
+Grunden Financial Advisory is a fee-based financial services company serving individuals, high-net-worth individuals, trusts, pensions and profit-sharing plans.
 The firm also works with estates, corporations and charitable organizations.
-The firm generally imposes a minimum account size requirement of $1 million, but the firm may accept clients with lower account values if they have potential to meet the minimum requirement in the future.
+The firm generally imposes a minimum account size requirement of $1 million.
+But the firm may accept clients with lower account values if they have the potential to meet the minimum requirement in the future.

-Grunden’s fee-based fee structure potentially creates a conflict of interest because advisors who sell insurance products may earn commissions.
+Grunden’s fee-based fee structure potentially creates a conflict of interest because advisors who sell insurance products may earn commissions from third parties.
 This may cause them to favor commission-based products over other more suitable investments.
 However, Grunden says it honors a fiduciary duty to prioritize each client’s best interests.

 Grunden Financial Advisory Background